Sahasa Veerudu Sagara Kanya: Synopsis

-The film is about Ravi Chandra, the film's hero and Sagara Kanya, a mermaid.
-Malashree plays Ganga, Ravi's cousin who loves him.
+The film is about Ravi Chandra, the film's hero, and Sagara Kanya, a mermaid.
+Malashree plays Ganga, Ravi's cousin, who loves him.
 They stay with some comedians in a house near the seashore.
 Kaikala Satyanarayana, the villain of the film, tries to acquire a ship which sank with much treasure on board.

-He associates himself with a witch who helps him in finding the treasure.
+He associates himself with a witch who helps him find the treasure.
 After a few attempts, the witch finds out that the treasure can be recovered with the help of a mermaid.
-Accidentally one day Sagara comes on to land from the water and loses her mermaid body.
+Accidentally, one day, Sagara comes onto land from the water and loses her mermaid body.
 She transforms into a beautiful woman.
 Whenever water is spilled over her, however, she turns back into a mermaid.

 On land, she becomes involved with the hero, Venkatesh.
-She is named as Bangaram.
+She is named Bangaram.
 Bangaram starts loving Ravi.
 The witch learns about Sagara and informs Kaikala that only a mermaid can find the treasure.

 The film continues with Bangaram being harassed and with Ravi's adventures.
 In the end, Ravi wins over the evil elements.
-Bangaram returns to the sea uniting Ravi and his cousin.
+Bangaram returns to the sea, uniting Ravi and his cousin.